It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Mystara: Bargle the Infamous.

-- Ravenloft: Azalin Rex, a Tragic Hero example.
+- Ravenloft: Azalin Rex, a Tragic Villain example.

 - Eberron gives us Erandis Vol, an undead half-elf/half-dragon sorceress who founded a cult dedicated to her worship.
 She is a Dark Messiah who was supposed to bring an end to an ancient war between elves and dragons.
 It worked, but not the way intended: both races considered her an abomination and joined forces to destroy her family.
 Vol's mother turned her into a lich, allowing her to survive and seek her revenge.